Lion Den logo

 Neuroglia (glia)

-9:1 ratio of glia to neurons on average (ratio higher in more complex processing centers)
+9:1 ratio of glia to neurons on average in entire nervous system (ratio may be higher in more complex processing centers; estimates vary widely)

 Glial cells [neuroglia]